 Requirements for ZEVs.
 ZEVs must meet the following requirements:

 Certification Range Value.
-Minimum certification range value greater than or equal to 200 miles, determined according to the “California Test Procedures for 2026 and Subsequent Model Zero-Emission Vehicles and Plug-In Hybrid Electric Vehicles, in the Passenger Car, Light-Duty Truck and Medium-Duty Vehicle Classes”, dated [INSERT DATE], incorporated by reference, referred to henceforth in this regulation as the “2026 ZEV and PHEV Test Procedures.”
+Minimum certification range value greater than or equal to 200 miles, determined according to the 2026 ZEV and PHEV Test Procedures.

 ZEV Durability Requirement for Useful Life.

+For 2026 through 2030 model year vehicles, be designed to maintain, on average for all the vehicles in a test group, 75 percent or more of the certification range value, for a useful life of 10 years or 150,000 miles, whichever occurs first, and comply with data reporting requirements in CCR, title 13, section 1962.7.

-Designed to maintain 80-percent or more of the certification range value for a useful life of 10 years or 150,000 miles, whichever occurs first, and comply with data reporting requirements in CCR, title 13, section 1962.7.
+For 2031 and subsequent model year vehicles, be designed to maintain, on average for all the vehicles in a test group, 80 percent or more of the certification range value for a useful life of 10 years or 150,000 miles, whichever occurs first, and comply with data reporting requirements in CCR, title 13, section 1962.7.

 Battery Labeling Requirements.
 Meet requirements set forth in CCR, title 13, section 1962.6.